yourxom/spam-email-detection-webapp/README.md

-# 📧 Spam Email Detection Using Machine Learning
+# 📧 Spam Email Detection Using Machine Learning Web App

 This project uses Natural Language Processing (NLP) and Machine Learning (ML) to build a system that classifies email messages as **Spam** or **Ham (Not Spam)**.
 It also features a user-friendly **Streamlit web app** for real-time message testing and model retraining.